MS-214 Miniature Cylindrical Sensor

 Other Special Configurations: Lower Static Contact Resistance, Dynamic Contact Resistance Limit, Special Release Limits.

-Usage Notes
+🛠️Usage Notes

 Here are some of the recommended usage notes to ensure maximum durability of this product.
 The complete usage notes are available here.

-Ampere Turn Selection
+Ampere Turn Selection for your Application

-Effects of Temperature
+Effects of Temperature on Reed Switches and Magnets

-![]() | Reed Switch Handling Reed Switches, Reed Sensor and Magnet Sensors are sensitive devices that easily develop micro cracks in the glass Continue reading Aug 31, 2020 |
+Handling of Reed Switches Reed Switches, Reed Sensors, and Magnet Sensors are delicate devices prone to developing micro cracks in

-Ferro-magnetic parts
+Ferro-magnetic Parts

 Cable Handling

-![]() | Magnet Sensor Cable Handling When using Reed Switches soldered to cables, or when using off the shelf Magnet Sensors with cables, some Continue reading Sep 4, 2019 |
+Magnet Sensor Cable Handling When integrating Reed Switches soldered to cables or using off-the-shelf Magnet Sensors with cables,

-![]() | It is assumed that the ideal reed switch load is a Resistive Load, but it is almost impossible to reduce any load to purely resistive.
-Continue reading Aug 31, 2020 |
+It is assumed that the ideal reed switch load is a Resistive Load, but it is almost impossible to reduce any load to purely resistive.

 Although we can never restrict the use of a reed sensor to a particular field, the following is a list of some of the applications that the MS-214 Magnet Sensor is known to perform well.